 Hila Bram is the Community Development Officer for Oxford Jewish Congregation.
 Along with Sybil, she taught at the Jewish school in Gondar, and together they founded Meketa in 2013.
 Having lived in Israel for many years, Hila was aware of the difficulties faced by Ethiopian immigrants to Israel, and wanted to help the economic wellbeing, educational potential and self-confidence of those left in Gondar.

-Avi Bram is a development economist, working in Ethiopia for the UK government aid programme.
+Avi Bram is a development economist, working in Zimbabwe for the British Embassy.
 He first visited in Ethiopia in 2007, where he spent 3 months teaching in a governmental high school and ended up volunteering with the Jewish community.
 He has worked on educational and livelihood projects with the community ever since.

 Paul Kennet is a chartered chemical engineer.
 His is Managing Director of the UK division of an international company supplying specialist equipment mainly in the food, chemical and agricultural industries.
 He is a trustee of his local synagogue and an educational charity.
 As a trustee of the North American conference for Ethiopian Jewry, he visited Ethiopia and the compound in Gondar in 2012.

 Jeff Curtis is an accountant.
 For 35 years, he led global project teams for international banks.
-He retired in 2018 to travel the world continuously and nomadically.
-At the end of 2018, he spent three months volunteering for Meketa in Gondar, helping the community to develop trades.
-He continues to volunteer for charities in developing countries.
+He retired in 2018 to travel the world continuously and nomadically, volunteering for charities in developing countries.
+At the end of 2018, he spent three months volunteering for Meketa in Gondar, helping the community develop livelihood projects.